 There is Dartmouth Pottery Study Group on Facebook that aims to further the knowledge of Dartmouth Pottery history, the products, the staff and pottery workers before it is forgotten.
 For anyone interested (especially pottery workers) please use this link to the Dartmouth Pottery Study Group and request to join: www.facebook.com/groups/387866154628843/

-The Dartmouth Pottery was formed in 1949 on a picturesque site at Warfleet on the west bank of the River Dart.
+The Dartmouth Pottery was formed in 1948 (production started in 1949) on a picturesque site at Warfleet on the west bank of the River Dart.
 In the early days they made some art wares and unusual items by contracts from other potteries unable to for-fill orders they had.
-Then for the returning tourist market they made motto tableware including tea plates, cups and saucers plus jugs at that time potteries were in general were limited in the use of colours (except for export items) for decorating, due to wartime restrictions still in place.
-Therefore pottery of this period sold in Britain was of decorated in combinations of brown, amber, white or made from a blue dyed clay.
+Then for the returning tourist market they made motto tableware including tea plates, cups and saucers plus jugs at that time potteries when other potteries were limited in the use of colours (except for export items) for decorating, due to wartime restrictions still in place.
+Therefore much pottery of this period sold in Britain was decorated only in combinations of brown, amber, white or made from a blue dyed clay.
 However it would seem Dartmouth Pottery was better placed and had fewer problems using colour and were able to do colour decorated work for other potteries at this time.
 In 1949 the Dartmouth Pottery recruited Harry Crute who had worked in the Torquay potteries for many years and was responsible for bringing well known designs to the Dartmouth.
 These included designs such as motto wares, polka dots, seagulls, fish patterns and variety of scroll and sgraffito work.

 In the first few years of production the decorators at Dartmouth were allowed some leeway to develop new designs these involved some simple slip scroll work to more elaborate paintings.